 Note there are two misspellings in the word "DESPARATLY" which should be "desperately" -- one letter longer and with an E instead of the first A. Clearly if the plaintext was one letter longer this encryption/decryption scheme would not work, so it seems this must be intentional, and perhaps this is the intentional misspelling Sanborn referred to.
 From that 2003 report:

 (Yet he answered about the other mistakes?
 Suggesting there are other intentional mistakes?
 Or he's nuts?)
 But why change an E to an A?
 Why would that be important?
 Is it a random mistake he was embarrassed about?
-Is this plaintext somehow used to decrypt K4?
+Is this plaintext somehow used to decrypt K4?"I asked him if the "desparatly" typo was deliberate or accidental, and hedeclined to answer."

 The latter seems to be suggested from Sanborn's worksheets, as shown in an episode of NOVA: